ParkerMia/ParkerMia/README.md

-## Hello!
+# Hello!
-My name is Mia Parker!
+## My name is Mia Parker!

-## About Me
+# About Me

-# Education:
+## Education:
-Bachelor of Science in Data Science
-Willamette University | Salem, OR | Expected in May 2026
+Bachelor of Science in Data Science from Willamette University expected in May 2026
-Minor: Computer Science

-]
-company: Soulber
-fields_of_interests:
-"Web Development",
-"Data Science",
-"Machine Learning",
-"UI/UX",
-"Game Development",
-"DevOps",
+## Fields of Interests:
+-
+- f
+- f

 technical_background:
 "DevOps Solutions Architect",
 "Intern - Data Science & Machine Learning in Python",